A Modern English Grammar on Historical Principles: Reception of the whole

-A review by "A. G. K." of the first three parts of MEG, together with Poutsma's A Grammar of Late Modern English and Kruisinga's A Handbook of Present-Day English, describes MEG as having been "carried near to completion" (which in reality was still four parts and 21 years into the future). "[Somebody desiring] some larger work in which he may find systematically arranged all the more minute distinctions of grammmar and usage, each one abundantly illustrated by examples chosen from the best English usage of the present and the past" would, A. G. K. writes, find it in any of the three works. "[T]he proportion of discussion to illustrative matter seems somewhat greater [in Jespersen's] than in Poutsma's grammar", says A. G. K., who adds that all three works are likely to present terminological obstacles for the reader.
+A review by "A. G. K." of the first three parts of MEG, together with Poutsma's A Grammar of Late Modern English and Kruisinga's A Handbook of Present-Day English, describes MEG as having been "carried near to completion" (which in reality was still four parts and 21 years into the future). "[Somebody desiring] some larger work in which he may find systematically arranged all the more minute distinctions of grammar and usage, each one abundantly illustrated by examples chosen from the best English usage of the present and the past" would, A. G. K. writes, find it in any of the three works. "[T]he proportion of discussion to illustrative matter seems somewhat greater [in Jespersen's] than in Poutsma's grammar", says A. G. K., who adds that all three works are likely to present terminological obstacles for the reader.
 He suggests that these are likely to be the greatest in MEG, although such innovations "should be merely a challenge to the interested student of English to view his subject from different points of view".
 A. G. K. concludes that no attempt to choose one work in preference to the other pair is needed, as "The three should stand together on the shelf in any well-equipped library where the student of English could go to them frequently."

 H. A. Gleason sees MEG, together with Kruisinga's Handbook and Poutsma's Grammar, as the culmination of a "European scholarly tradition" of grammars mostly written by academics in Germany and the Netherlands and primarily aimed at Anglicists and other specialist readers.
 Yet MEG, he points out, differs from the works by Kruisinga and Poutsma – and from R. W. Zandvoort's much more compact Handbook of English Grammar (1945) – as its author "is the one great traditional grammarian who gave attention to the general framework of grammar and made considerable innovations.
 He based his treatment of syntax almost completely on meaning, with rather odd results at many places" – a treatment, Gleason adds, that "can be most conveniently seen in [Jespersen's] one-volume Essentials of English Grammar".

 Writing when only Parts I to VI were yet published, Simeon Potter called the work an "imposing achievement", but:

 [a work whose] parts may seem to hold together too loosely, lacking preconceived plan.
 Even the most assiduous reader may fail to gain from them any clear picture of the English language as a whole but this he will surely find elsewhere.
 (Note: "[Such a picture] and much more", Potter continued, "he will find in those more concise presentations by the master, The Growth and Structure of the English Language and The Essentials of English Grammar, which enjoy an ever widening popularity.")

 W. Nelson Francis regrets that "there is no overall index to the whole", and thus that looking for a particular issue is difficult; yet despite this: